touchHLE/touchHLE/ALTERNITIVES.md

 # Code-level (HLE)
-- 'ipasim' (2017) is a high level emulator written in C++ that uses Microsoft's winObjC to recompile 64-bit iOS apps into apps in live.
+- `ipasim` (2017) is a high level emulator written in C++ that uses Microsoft's winObjC to recompile 64-bit iOS apps into apps in live.
 It doesn't support much apps except for really basic ones.
 It was more focused on apps then games.
 [Source code](https://github.com/ipasimulator/ipasim)

 # Middle-level or other